Reporting an issue with ice or snow

 Clearing ice and snow from footways

-The Department for Infrastructure does not normally salt footways but where resources permit will work with councils during prolonged periods of snow and ice to clear footways in busy town centres.
+The Department for Infrastructure does not normally salt footways but where resources allow will work with councils during longer periods of snow and ice to clear footways in busy town centres.

 People often ask if legally they can clear snow and ice.
 The fact is there’s no law stopping you from clearing snow and ice on the pavement outside your home or from public spaces.

 In 2010, the Attorney General for Northern Ireland advised if you clear snow/ ice carefully you are unlikely to be held liable.